deosrc/technical-test-violet/README.md

 ## Design Decisions

 - The method used for writing the JSON file will retain all data structures, but may make changes to the file such as adjusting whitespace or removing comments (comments are not valid JSON).
 This was intentional so that the application can also act to clean the file and keep it consistent.
-In a real world scenario, questions would be raised to gain a better understanding of the purpose of the file, and make an appropriate recommendation.
+In a real world scenario, questions would be raised to gain a better understanding of the purpose of the file, and make a more informed decision/recommendation.

 ## Known Issues/Limitations